saltstack/salt/doc/topics/tutorials/preseed_key.rst

 3. Distribute the minion keys.

 There is no single method to get the keypair to your minion.
-If you are spooling up minions on EC2, you could pass them in using user_data or a cloud-init script.
-If you are handing them off to a team of developers for provisioning dev machines, you will need a secure file transfer.
+The difficulty is finding a distribution method which is secure.

 .. admonition:: Security Warning

     Since the minion key is already accepted on the master, distributing the private key poses a potential security risk.
-A malicious party will have access to your entire state tree and other sensitive data.
+A malicious party will have access to your entire state tree and other sensitive data if they gain access to a preseeded minion key.

 4. Preseed the Minion with the keys